-- Records will include the following information: Name, contact information, date and time of arrival and departure, reason for visit and screening results - Records will be updated when a child or staff member is absent - Nottinghill will follow up with individuals to determine the reason for unplanned absences.
-This information will be recorded and kept on file.
-(In the log book) - Nottinghill will monitor attendance records for patterns and trends (Children and staff in the same cohort absent at the same time and over the course of a few days.) - Attendance records will always be available on-site
+- Nottinghill will maintain daily attendance records of all individuals entering the school Records will include the following information: Name, contact information, date and time of arrival and departure, reason for visit and screening results - Records will be updated when a child or staff member is absent - Nottinghill will follow up with individuals to determine the reason for unplanned absences.
+This information will be recorded and kept on file. - Nottinghill will monitor attendance records for patterns and trends (Children and staff in the same cohort are absent at the same time and over the course of a few days.) - Attendance records will always be available on-site between staff and children.
+Nottinghill teachers and supply staff will belong to one cohort only to minimize risk.